alanszlosek/pimera/README.md

 * `mmal-version/` - This is the C code for the camera application that records when motion is detected.
 * `processing/` - Scripts to copy h264 videos from camera nodes, catalog them in a database, run motion detection on them and save detected classes as tags in the database.
 Requirements: ffmpeg, python3
-* `processing/hosts.txt` - IP addresses of the RasPis to copy videos from.
+* `processing/hosts.txt` - username and IP addresses of the RasPis to copy videos from (for ssh).
 * `video-browser/` - The web UI for browsing videos by tag (detected objects) and date. **See screenshot below.** Browsing by tag works, and quick-and-dirty stream browsing does too, but I have a redesign planned to improve UX.
 * `config.json` - Config file that contains MySQL connection info used by `processing/` and `video-browser/` Python code.
 * `cpu-metrics` - Daemon to collect RasPi CPU temperature and usage, and send to StatsD or InfluxDB.